Carnism

-Carnism is a concept used in discussions of humanity's relation to other animals, defined as a prevailing ideology in which people support the use and consumption of animal products, especially meat.
+Carnism is a concept used in discussions of humanity's relation to other animals, defined as a prevailing ideology in which people support the slaughter and hunting of animals, especially for meat.
 (Note: Gibert, Martin; Desaulniers, Élise (2014): "Carnism refers to the ideology conditioning people to consume certain animal products.
 It is essentially the opposite of veganism.")
 Carnism is presented as a dominant belief system supported by a variety of defense mechanisms and mostly unchallenged assumptions.

+As a dominant ideological system of which meat consumption and animal cruelty are a part, it prescribes norms and beliefs about animal treatment.
 The term carnism was coined by social psychologist and author Melanie Joy in 2001 and popularized by her book Why We Love Dogs, Eat Pigs, and Wear Cows (2009).

 Central to the ideology is the acceptance of meat-eating as "natural", "normal", "necessary", and (sometimes) "nice", known as the "Four Ns".
 (Note: Joy introduced the "Three Ns of Justification", namely that meat-eating is regarded as "normal, natural, and necessary".
 A 2015 paper developed this into the "Four Ns": "natural, normal, necessary, and nice".)
 An important feature of carnism is the classification of only particular species of animal as food, and the acceptance of practices toward those animals that would be rejected as unacceptable cruelty if applied to other species.
 This classification is culturally relative, so that, for example, dogs are eaten by some people in Korea but may be pets in the West, while cows are eaten in the West but protected in much of India.

 History

 Analyzing the history of vegetarianism and opposition to it from ancient Greece to the present day, literary scholar Renan Larue found certain commonalities in what he described as carnist arguments.
 According to him, carnists typically held that vegetarianism is a ludicrous idea unworthy of attention, that mankind is invested with dominion over animals by divine authority, and that abstaining from violence against animals would pose a threat to humans.
-He found that the views that farmed animals do not suffer, and that slaughter is preferable to death by disease or predation, gained currency in the nineteenth century, but that the former had precedent in the writings of Porphyry, a vegetarian who advocated the humane production of animal products which do not require animals to be slaughtered, such as wool.
+He found that the views that farmed animals do not suffer, and that slaughter is preferable to death by disease or predation, gained currency in the nineteenth century, but that the former had precedent in the writings of Porphyry, a vegetarian who opposed not only carnism but also opposed lactarianism, wool, and honey.